 Singapore and Japan established a travel corridor on September 18 to facilitate essential business and official travel between the two countries.

-For expatriate workers and their employers in Thailand understanding the process to obtain a work permit is vital.
-Indeed, failure to do so would indicate illegal employment in the Kingdom in most cases.
+For foreign workers and their employers in Indonesia, understanding the process to obtain an employment permit is essential.

 As a middle-income country in ASEAN, Malaysia is an attractive location for expatriate workers, as such understanding the employment permit regime is key.